kaltura/playkit-js-env-manager/README.md

-# PlayKit JS Env Manager - Command Line Helper Tool for Kaltura Player
+# PlayKit JS Env Manager - An environment manager to setup playkit-js-* projects across repos

-PlayKit JS Env Manager is a command line tool which aims to solve the development challenge on local environment for multiple packages that integrates to a single application.
+PlayKit JS Env Manager is a command line tool which aims to solve the development challenges for multiple packages (playkit-js-*) that integrates to a single application ([Kaltura Player] in our case).
-In our case, the [Kaltura Player].

 [Kaltura Player]: https://github.com/kaltura/kaltura-player-js

+# Prerequisites

-## Install ttab
+### 1. Install ttab
 First, install ttab globally on your machine:
 ```
 $ [sudo] npm install ttab -g